NOT UNDER THE LAW BUT UNDER GRACE

 The Lord Jesus always lives in the rest of God.

-Believest thou not that I am in the Father, and the Father in me? the words that I speak unto you I speak not of myself: but the Father that dwelleth in me, he doeth the works.
+“Do you not believe that I am in the Father, and the Father in Me?
+The words that I speak to you I do not speak on My own authority; but the Father who dwells in Me does the works.
 (John 14:10)

 Paul declared that he was dead and Christ was his life.
 This is the rest of God.
 This is how the Sabbath commandment is carried forward under the new covenant.